 It’s “folk music”.
 This means that most tunes have no known composers and are part of the traditional repertoire.
-Tunes in tradition are often passed from fiddler to fiddler down the generations, and are frequently known as “the version after so-and-so” (or after his son, or his uncle, or his teacher, or his grandmother’s singing, and so forth).
+Tunes in tradition are often passed from fiddler to fiddler down the generations, and are frequently known as “the version after so-and-so” (or after his father, or his uncle, or his teacher, or his grandmother’s singing, and so forth).
 Sometimes the tune comes with a name, and sometimes not.
-Sometimes multiple names apply to the same tune, reflecting different descent or the whimsy of a more recent player.
+Sometimes multiple names apply to the same tune, reflecting different lines of descent or the whimsy of a more recent player.

 Some musicians made collections of tunes that they learned, or that they heard, or that they composed.
 Sometimes we know the collector’s name, and sometimes not.